Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Related Work

-\textbf{Fictional Character Understanding Tasks } There are many tasks and benchmarks proposed for character understanding in stories, covering the assessments of factual information of characters~\cite{chen2016character,chen2017robust}, inter-character relationships~\cite{massey2015annotating}, and personality of characters~\cite{flekova2015personality}.
-Recent work~\cite{brahman2021let,sang2022tvshowguess} proposed a new character guessing task, which has a form of guessing the identity of masked characters in a scene.
-The authors conduct human studies showing that the task requires understanding multiple dimensions of persona.
-Our work chooses this form due to its simplicity and assessment strength.
+Different from our work, these datasets primarily rely on synthetic settings.
+The drawback of synthetic settings is that the roles evaluated in the datasets \textbf{lack clear associations with specific characters}, which leads to a significant oversight from the crucial meta-learning perspective of ToM.
+Additionally, this limitation prevents the exploration of certain vital aspects of ToM, such the influence of characters' personalities and their past experiences on ongoing events.

-\textbf{Meta and Few-Shot Learning in NLP} Meta-learning has been widely studied in the NLP field to deal with tasks with only a few labeled instances~\cite{yin2020meta}.
-Meta-learning treats tasks as training examples and learns to adapt to new tasks fast.
-There are two major representative meta-learning directions that have been applied in the NLP field. \textbf{Metric learning}~\cite{vinyals2016matching,snell2017prototypical,yu2018diverse} learns a similarity measure from all the training tasks. \textbf{Meta-learner} learns a specific meta-model that takes input a dataset and outputs a classifier.
-MAML~\cite{finn2017model} is one of the representative meta-learners that learns good model initialization that can quickly adapted with a few SGD steps, with many extensions~\cite{jiang2018attentive,nichol2018first} proposed and applied to NLP problems.
-These methods usually require the tasks to be homogeneous, \emph{e.g.}, sampled from the same large dataset or even have the same number of class labels.
-LEOPARD~\cite{bansal2019learning} is one exception that extends MAML to handle diverse tasks.
+\textbf{Fictional Character Understanding. } There are many tasks proposed for character understanding in stories, covering the assessments of factual information of characters~\cite{chen2016character,chen2017robust}, inter-character relationships~\cite{massey2015annotating}, and personality of characters~\cite{flekova2015personality}.
+Recent work~\cite{brahman2021let,sang2022tvshowguess} proposed a new character guessing task --- a form of guessing the identity of anonymized characters in a scene.
+Human studies showed that the task requires understanding multiple dimensions of characters' mental states, such as personalities, desires and intentions.
+Therefore, our work chooses this form due to its simplicity, comprehensiveness and assessment strength.